loathers/bountiful/README.md

-bountiful.maxBanishCost       | autoBuyPriceLimit | Maximum price willing to spend on individual banishers bountiful.maxSpecialCost      | autoBuyPriceLimit | Maximum price willing to spend on special bounty content unlockers bountiful.automaticallyGiveup | false             | Whether or not to "Give up" bounties which cannot be accessed bountiful.useAllOlfactCharges | false             | Whether or not to use all 3 olfaction charges.
-Uses up to 2 when false
+bountiful.maxBanishCost       | autoBuyPriceLimit | Maximum price willing to spend on individual banishers bountiful.maxSpecialCost      | autoBuyPriceLimit | Maximum price willing to spend on special bounty content unlockers bountiful.automaticallyGiveup | false             | Whether or not to "Give up" bounties which cannot be accessed bountiful.useAllOlfactCharges | false             | If false, reserves 1 olfact charge for the user to use later in their KOL day 	(for farming or in-run use).
+If true, uses all 3 of your daily olfactions on bounty hunting.
+Note that if you have olfaction, this script will always use up to 2 charges regardless.

 To set a property, simply type the following into the gCLI: